-The following table lists the executive officers and directors of the Company as of June 30, 2011:
+The following table lists the executive officers and directors of the Company as of June 30, 2012:

-Name Age Position

-William E. Beifuss 67 Chief Executive Officer, President, Interim Chief Financial Officer, Corporate Secretary, and Chairman of the Board of Directors
+Name Age Position William E. Beifuss 68 Chief Executive Officer, Corporate Secretary, and Chairman of the Board of Directors Andrew Van Noy 29 President and Director Gregory Boden 41 Chief Financial Officer and Director

-John C. Beifuss 42 Director

-William E. Beifuss, Jr., age 67, became an independent director of the Company on November 18, 2008 and became Chairman of the Board on December 11, 2008.
-On June 8, 2010 Mr. Beifuss accepted the position of President and Chief Executive Officer of the Company and on June 30, 2011, he accepted the positions of interim Chief Financial Officer and Corporate Secretary of the Company.
-Mr. Beifuss is a business executive and currently serves as Chief Executive Officer of Cumorah Capital, Inc., a private investment company.
+William E. Beifuss, Jr., age 68, has been a director of the Company since November 18, 2008 and Chairman of the Board since December 11, 2008.
+From June 8, 2010 to April 24, 2012, Mr. Beifuss was the President of the Company, from June 8, 2010 to August 13, 2012, he was the Chief Executive Officer of the Company, from June 30, 2011 to April 24, 2012, he was the interim Chief Financial Officer of the Company, and since June 30, 2011, he has been the Corporate Secretary of the Company.
+Mr. Beifuss is a business executive and has served since February 2006 as the Chief Executive Officer of Cumorah Capital, Inc., a private investment company.
 From April 1992 to January 2006, Mr. Beifuss was Chief Executive Officer of Coeur D'Alene French Baking Company.
 He served as a unit committee chairman of Boy Scouts of America.
-Mr. Beifuss is the father of John C. Beifuss.